 For most creatives, the best results come from focusing on your strengths.

-There are always exceptions.
-For instance, if your awful with administrative details and numbers and dislike doing it, then take it to an accountant.
-Learn from the expert what you need to know for the best results for your business, then do that and hand over the rest.
+For instance, if you’re awful with administrative details and numbers and dislike doing it, then take it to a bookkeeper or accountant.
+Learn from the experts what you need to know for the best results for your business, then do what you must and hand over the rest.

 I’ve failed over and over and over again in my life and that is why I succeed.